DDT-IDE/DDT/org.dsource.ddt.ide.ui/src-lang/jdt-clone/readme.txt

 All copied classes should document the version of the original plugin they were copied from.

-With a full review and refactoring, a class from here might be migrated to the src-lang/ folder.
+With a full review and refactoring, a class from here might be migrated to the base/ source folder.